-How to create a small business invoice.
+How to create an invoice for small business.

 Cash flow is crucial for small businesses.
 Follow these steps to create an invoice to keep your small business growing.